akiomiyao/ped/README.md

 ```
 perl kmer.pl ERR3063487 default WBcel235
 ```
-- ERR3063487.kmer.snp is list of SNPs.
+- ERR3063487.kmer.snp is the list of SNPs.
   ERR3063487.kmer.vcf is the vcf file for SNPs.
   Quality score in vcf file is fixed to 1000.
   Because our system does not use aligner program, *e.g.* bwa, output of quality score is difficult.
   Please check quarity of polymorphism with depth (DP) in vcf file.
-- The *k*-mer method is able to detect polymorphisms by direct comparison between two short read data.
+- The *k*-mer method is able to detect polymorphisms by the direct comparison between two short read data.
   If you want to SNP detection between target and control without reference data,
   run script without reference specification.
   For example,